zhangjiemin000/fritz-models/resources/mobile_ml_github_repositories.md

 # Featured Repos

 The following tables include repos with machine learning models ready for mobile, organized by feature type.
-This list will be regualrly updated.
+This list will be regualry updated.

 ## Image Classification